Satisfactory Academic Progress

 All students receiving federal and/or state financial aid must demonstrate satisfactory academic progress (SAP) in accordance with institutional, federal and/or state guidelines.
 All periods of enrollment at Hill College must be counted, including semesters where the student did not benefit from financial aid.
 There are three components included in the standards that compose satisfactory academic progress: cumulative grade point average (GPA), successful completion of courses, and time frame.

 A cumulative GPA of at least 2.0 must be maintained upon the completion of each semester.
-Grades of A, B, C, D, F, and S will be included.
-Grades of W, and I are not included in the GPA.
+Grades of A, B, C, D, and F will be included.
+Grades of W and I are not included in the GPA.
 Transfer hours that apply toward the determined major will be included in the cumulative financial aid GPA calculation when the grades are posted on the Hill College transcript.
 For financial aid calculation purposes, remedial classes are counted in the GPA.

 67% of all hours attempted each semester must be completed to successfully maintain satisfactory academic progress (SAP).
 Hours attempted are measured according to enrollment on census date.
 Grades of F, W, and I are counted towards total hours attempted but not successfully completed each semester.
 For financial aid calculation purposes, remedial classes are counted in the completion rate.